Best Tropical Theme Party Ideas for Adults

 Tropical Themed Desserts

-- Use my fluffy white pineapple cake recipe to make cupcakes instead.
+Use my pineapple cake recipe to make cupcakes instead.
 Ice them with the frosting included in the recipe, or classic buttercream.
 Then top them with sliced fresh strawberries and glaze.
-HOSTESS TIP: Make an easy glaze by warming up strawberry jelly until it’s like a syrup and easy to drizzle.
+TIP: Make an easy glaze by warming up strawberry jelly until it’s like a syrup and easy to drizzle.

-- These lemon & lime tartlets would also be a nice addition to the dessert table.
+You can add these delicious banana pudding mini desserts, too.
+These lemon & lime mini cheesecakes would also be a nice addition to the dessert table.

-- Send out invitations a couple of weeks beforehand {or more if you know people are busy}.
+Send out invitations at least two weeks beforehand (or more if you know people are busy).
 Download these FREE printable invitations here, and the tent cards here.

-- Be a thoughtful hostess and supply paper fans for guests to stay cool.
-I found these HERE.
+Be a thoughtful hostess and provide colorful paper fans to help guests stay cool.
 They fold up so they’re easy to corral in a small bucket and guests can pick one up as needed.

-Here’s a party play list with tropical vibes that will get you in the right mood!
+Here’s a play list to get you started.
+It’s got tropical party vibes from classics to modern, that will get you in the right mood!

 - Bob Marley – Legend album